+NOTE 1 – An EHT Sounding Feedback Segment field together with the other fields in the Frame Body field of the EHT Compressed Beamforming/CQI frame (see Figure 9-128 (Management frame format) and Table 9-658b (EHT Compressed Beamforming/CQI frame Action field format), constitutes a single unfragmented MMPDU.

+NOTE 2 – The maximum length of the EHT Compressed Beamforming/CQI Report field is 60 008 octets (320 MHz MU type feedback with 8 columns, 8 rows, Ng = 4 and (ϕ, ψ) = {9, 7} bits – see Table 9-129a (EHT MIMO Control field encoding)).
+Therefore, the maximum number of the EHT Compressed Beamforming/CQI frames needed to carry an EHT Compressed Beamforming/CQI Report field is 6.

+NOTE 3 – This results in all EHT Sounding Feedback Segment fields that are not the last EHT Sounding Segment field to have equal length.
+All EHT Compressed Beamforming/CQI frames that do not contain the last EHT Sounding Feedback Segment field have equal length of 11 454 octets.
+The last EHT Sounding Feedback Segment field might have length smaller than the other EHT Sounding Feedback Segment fields.
+The EHT Compressed Beamforming/CQI frame containing the last EHT Sounding Feedback Segment field has a length less than or equal to 11 454 octets.

-An EHT beamformer that sends a BFRP Trigger frame to retrieve an EHT compressed beamforming/CQI report from an EHT beamformee shall solicit all possible feedback segments by setting all of the bits in the Feedback Segment Retransmission Bitmap subfield to 1 in the User Info field identifying the EHT beamformee.
+An EHT beamformer that sends a BFRP Trigger frame to retrieve an EHT compressed beamforming/CQI report from an EHT beamformee shall solicit all possible EHT Sounding Feedback Segment fields (feedback segments) by setting all of the bits in the Feedback Segment Retransmission Bitmap subfield to 1 in the User Info field identifying the EHT beamformee.

 An EHT beamformer that fails to receive some or all of the feedback segments of the EHT compressed beamforming/CQI report from the EHT beamformee shall not use a BFRP Trigger frame to request retransmission of the feedback segments.
 In this case, the EHT beamformer may repeat the entire sounding sequence.